Underdisc/rhythm_guidelines/README.md

 ```

 # Example
-Here is the input and output respectively after running the following command.
+Here is the input and output respectively after running the following.
 ```
 python create_guidelines.py sample.png 32
 ```